 That depends, is your dog food motivated normally, or are they just motivated by different things?

 If the dog isn’t motivated even by super special treats, ask yourself what are they motivated by?
 Some dogs are play motivated.
 Some love toys.
 If you can find what your dog loves and offer that at the hospital, you’re in luck.
 Try a favorite toy or some gentle play.
 The key is to teach the dog to have more positive associations at the veterinary hospital.

 What if the dog is usually food motivated but won’t take any at the veterinary office?

-By the way the above modification can be used with toys or play.
-Simply walk from car to front door, play gently with the dog for 20 or 30 seconds, walk back to the car and repeat.
+By the way, the above modification can be used with toys or play.
+Simply walk from the car to the front door, play gently with the dog for 20 or 30 seconds, walk back to the car, and repeat.

 Some dogs will make amazing progress in a very short time period.
 Other dogs might take months.
 Some can learn to actually enjoy going to the veterinarian.
 Others will never love it, but can certainly learn to tolerate it.
 Behavior modification can take time but, in my opinion, if this helps your dog feel better and be less anxious/fearful it’s time well spent.

 In my next blog, I will discuss how to alleviate stress during veterinary examinations.